 Yep, in fact you can use it twice a day, especially if you are applying it to fully cleansed skin that is still a little damp.
 Hyaluronic acid loves being massaged into wet skin as it can perform its humectant properties ensuring moisture is locked in, this is something it continues to do the entire day.
 By keeping the skin barrier hydrated you are helping it protect the face from any free radical damage that comes into contact with the skin on a daily basis as soon as you step foot outside your front door.

 Which goes first vitamin C or hyaluronic acid?

 When it comes to using vitamin C and hyaluronic acid in your skincare routine you must remember to take into consideration the consistency each of these powerhouses are formulated in.
 This is because the order in which you apply skincare products plays a vital role in obtaining the best results for the complexion.
 The basic rule for application is thinnest to thickest starting with cleansers and face washes, moving to exfoliating toners, serums, moisturisers, face oils and the final step for daily application of SPF.

 You will generally find vitamin C is often formulated into a serum that has a runny, watery consistency compared to hyaluronic acid that tends to be a thicker, gel like formula.

 There you have a little more information about mixing niacinamide and vitamin C and hyaluronic acid.
 With all three delivering such impressive results it is perfectly clear why using all together would result in a glowing, healthy and balanced complexion.
-Don’t forget if you have any questions come and find me over on the Procoal Instagram, and if skincare videos are your thing, check out the latest episode of The Green Sofa over on YouTube.
+Don’t forget if you have any questions come and find me over on the Procoal Instagram.